 A Note on the Applications of Low-Temperature Polysilicon

-It is important to highlight the fact that low-temperature polysilicon or LTPS is a backplane technology that can be applied not only in LCD but also in other display technologies.
-For starters, it has been used to improve the performance and quality of in-plane switching or IPS LCD.
-It is also applicable in organic light-emitting diode or OLED technology.
-Researchers and manufacturers are also opting to use this material for use in emerging display technologies to include mini-LED LCDs and microLED display technology.
+It is important to reiterate that low-temperature polysilicon or LTPS is a backplane technology that can be applied not only in LCD but also in other display technologies.
+It has been used to improve the quality of IPS LCD.
+It is also applicable in OLED or AMOLED

 FURTHER READINGS AND REFERENCES